Featured Article

 The Art of Negotiation

 The UCT GSB recently hosted its final Alumni Talk of 2024, exploring the surprisingly ubiquitous process of negotiation.
 With a panel of distinguished alumni — all of whom are seasoned negotiators — the event examined the essential role of negotiation in business, politics, and daily life.
-As the GSB prepares to host the first The Negotiation Challenge finals in Africa, this discussion expounded negotiation as a vital skill for magnanimous leadership and societal progress.

 Read Article